ConorM2710/kids-boxing-camp/README.md

 # Kool Kids Boxing Club

-The Kool Kids website is a place to find out key information on what the summer camp entails and also provides a form so that the parents or guardians can enrol theyr'e children into the camp.
+The Kool Kids website is a place to find out key information on what the summer camp entails and also provides a form so that the parents or guardians can enrol they're children into the camp.

 The users of this site will be able to find out the important and necessary information so that they can have peace of mind that they're child will be safe, learning new skills and making friends.
 The target audience of this site is for parents who wish to